State and Parameter Estimation for a Neural Model of Local Field Potentials: Problem Setting and Background

 This prediction is then taken as a prior in the Bayes' formula and is updated or corrected with the new observation $y_{k+1}$ using the likelihood $\pi(y_{k+1}|x_{k+1})$ derived from the observation equation (\ref{eq:observation}), that is

 where

 When the state-space model is linear and Gaussian, the densities in \eqref{eq:BayesPred} and \eqref{eq:BayesUpd} can be computed exactly leading to the Kalman filter \cite{kalman1960new}.
-In the presence of non-linearities, several approximations exist such as the Extended Kalman Filter \cite{Jazwinski1970StochasticPA,gelb1974applied} or the Unscented Kalman Filter \cite{UKF}.
-Particle Filters \cite{Gordon1993NovelAT,doucet2001sequential} are an alternative approach and are a class of filters that do not require any additional assumptions of linearity or Gaussianity of the state-space model.
+In the presence of non-linearities, several approximations exist such as the extended Kalman filter \cite{Jazwinski1970StochasticPA,gelb1974applied} or the unscented Kalman filter \cite{UKF}.
+Particle filters \cite{Gordon1993NovelAT,doucet2001sequential} are an alternative approach and are a class of filters that do not require any additional assumptions of linearity or Gaussianity of the state-space model.
 They rely only on Monte Carlo methods and importance sampling to approximate the posterior density through an ensemble of random samples, referred to as particles.
 In practice, particle filters implement the Bayesian filtering \Cref{eq:BayesPred,eq:BayesUpd}: they rely on having an ensemble of $M$ particles $\{x_k^1,\cdots,x_k^M\}$ (positions in the state space at time $k$) along with their weights $\{\omega_k^1,\cdots,\omega_k^M\}$ (the probability that a particle represents the true position) as an approximation to the density $\pi(x_k|y_{1:k})$.
-The aim is to first produce an ensemble of particles to approximate the prediction density $\pi(x_{k+1}|y_{1:k})$ and then another ensemble for the posterior $\pi(x_{k+1}|y_{1:k+1})$ with updated weights that reflect how the particles match the observations.
+The aim is to first produce an ensemble of particles to approximate the prediction measure $\pi(x_{k+1}|y_{1:k})$ and then another ensemble for the posterior $\pi(x_{k+1}|y_{1:k+1})$ with updated weights that reflect how the particles match the observations.
 The first step uses the state equation \eqref{eq:evolution} to approximate \Cref{eq:BayesPred}, while the second makes use of the prior distribution as an importance sampling distribution in order to make the update formula of the weights in \Cref{eq:BayesUpd} sequential.
 A direct implementation will run into a problem of degeneracy: as time progresses, only few particles will have significant weight while the majority of the particles end up with extremely low weights.
-This implies that only a few particles contribute significantly to the approximation of the posterior distribution, effectively reducing the ensemble diversity and the quality of the estimation (since not all regions of the posterior are sampled).
-In the worst case, the ensemble may collapse to a single particle with non-negligible weight.
-To counter this, a resampling step is normally added, so that particles that do not match the measurement (and thus have extremely low weight) are thrown away and replaced with duplicates of the particles with higher probability.
-In practice, we resample our ensemble of particles each time the effective number of particles $\Meff$, approximated by $\Meff:=1/\sum_{m=1}^{M} (\omega_k^{m})^2$, falls below a threshold of $M/2$.
-The resampling step consists in drawing the particles with replacement according to their normalized weight.
-Based on the findings of \cite{Resamp,sampleRev}, we use stratified resampling in our numerical simulation as given in \cite{kitagawa1996monte}. \Cref{alg:sir} presents a straightforward implementation of this instance of particle filters, known as the sequential importance resampling (SIR) particle filter.
+This implies that only a few particles contribute significantly to the approximation of the posterior distribution, effectively reducing the ensemble diversity and the quality of the estimation (since not all regions of the posterior are sampled). { In fact, at time step $k$ the posterior distribution is approximated through a weighted empirical measure